UHDanke/gd_docs/bugs/bugs.md

 ## \[2.207\] Count desync

-The values of Count triggers can be updated improperly when paused and resumed or when spawning pickups from inside other triggers.
+The values of Count triggers can be updated improperly or not at all when paused and resumed, when spawning pickups from inside other triggers and when using a persistent item due to Count storing the last value of the item.
 More information can be found in the count desync file.

 ## \[2.207\] Pickup operations are innacurate